GDRAK23/MAC0122_Principles_of_Algorithm_Design/README.md

 String matching algorithms,Enumeration algorithms,Optimization over sequences.
 Empirical analysis of performance of algorithms."

-And the codes present on this rep develop the habilities aimed on this course,implementing the previously cited algorithms.
+The codes presented in this repository develop the abilities aimed at this course, implementing the previously cited algorithms.

 [MAC0122 - Principles of Algorithm Design](https://uspdigital.usp.br/jupiterweb/obterDisciplina?nomdis=&sgldis=MAC0122)